 It’s among the most popular on Windows devices and is a new variation on the old Times font.

-Courier New, similar to Times New Roman before it, is a variation on another old classic.
+Courier New, similar to Times New Roman before it, is a variation of another old classic.
 It’s also considered a monospaced font (as opposed to the serif vs. sans serif we just saw).

 Courier is the old monospace stand-by available on almost all devices and operating systems.

-Verdana is a true web font due to (1) the simple sans serif lines and (2) it’s super large size.
+Verdana is a true web font because (1) the simple sans serif lines and (2) it’s super-large size.
 The letters are almost elongated, which makes it easy to read online.

 Georgia is similar to Verdana in size and stature (with bigger-than-usual letters compared with fonts of the same size).
 So while it’s great for certain circumstances, make sure to avoid pairing this serif font with others (like Times New Roman) which might look minuscule in comparison.

 Garamond is another old-school font that dates back to styles used in 16th century Paris.
-This new and improved version was introduced and bundled on most Windows devices (and has been adopted since with others as well).
+This new and improved version was introduced and bundled on most Windows devices (and has been adopted by others since).

-Impact is another bold headline choice that looks great in a few short words, and absolutely terrible in a sentence or longer.
+Impact is another bold headline choice that looks great in a few short words, but absolutely terrible in a sentence or longer.